insected/bobbae_gcp-wiki/Infrastructure-as-Code.md

 ### Openstack Heat

 The [OpenStack](https://www.openstack.org/) Foundation has a tool called [Heat](https://wiki.openstack.org/wiki/Heat) for specifying resources and the orchestrations for managing infrastructure, and application lifecycles.
-The heat-translator project was one of the first to adopt TOSCA for standardized templating.
+The heat-translator project was one of the first to adopt [TOSCA](https://en.wikipedia.org/wiki/OASIS_TOSCA) for standardized templating.

 ### TOSCA

 [Topology and Orchestration Specification for Cloud Applications](https://en.wikipedia.org/wiki/OASIS_TOSCA) (TOSCA), is an [OASIS](https://www.oasis-open.org/) standard language to describe a topology of cloud based web services, their components, relationships, and the processes that manage them.
-The TOSCA standard includes specifications to describe processes that create or modify web services.

 ### Cloudify

-[Cloudify](https://cloudify.co/) is an open-source TOSCA-based orchestration framework based on YAML.
+[Cloudify](https://cloudify.co/) is an open-source [TOSCA](https://en.wikipedia.org/wiki/OASIS_TOSCA) based orchestration framework based on YAML.